pgdogdev/docs/docs/features/sharding/index.md

 ## Intro to sharding

 If you're not familiar with database sharding fundamentals, take a look at the [sharding basics](basics.md).
-Even if you're a seasoned database expert, it's good to have a refresher to confirm your understanding matches with our implementation.
+Even if you're a seasoned database expert, it's good to have a refresher to confirm your understanding matches our implementation.

 [**→ Sharding basics**](basics.md)